St Day: Industrial history

-St Day was a centre for the richest and perhaps most famous copper mining district in the world from the 16th century to the 1830s.
+St Day served as a hub for the wealthiest and arguably the most renowned copper mining district globally from the 16th century to the 1830s.
 The population, wealth and activity in St Day declined steadily from about 1870 onwards, today the population is smaller than in 1841.
 It is now essentially a residential village.

 The Wheal Gorland mine is the type locality for the minerals: chenevixite, clinoclase, cornwallite, kernowite, and liroconite.